kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->
+No, depends only upon the core Kubrenetes components available to a functioning cluster.

 ### Scalability